introduction to routers

 dnat (destination nat)

-device is changing the destination ip-address
+A dnat device is changing the destination ip-address

-when a packet passes our nat
+when a packet passes our nat.

 port forwarding

-is set up in a way that allows outside connections to
+When static dnat is set up in a way that allows outside connections to

 enter our private network, then we call it